drillep/kata/README.md

 - `/data` Contains json with raw address fields
 - `/app` Contains the code that prints out the labels
-- `/test` Contains the ests written in Jest
+- `/test` Contains the tests written in Jest

 # Task